 6:00 pm – Winefest Ends

 After a long, hot day it’s nice to sit back, relax, and enjoy a glass of wine.
 For those who love sweet wine, there are a variety of different sweet wines that are sure to satisfy your taste buds.
 Understanding what makes wines sweet, as well as the varieties that are most often sweeter than average, can help you decide which one is best for you.

 Here are 4 popular sweet wine varietals that we think you’ll love.

-Moscato wine (sometimes spelled as Muscato), are wines made with a variety of grape from the Muscat grape.
+Moscato wine (sometimes spelled as Muscato), are wines made with a variety of grape from the Muscat family.
 The Muscat family of grapes includes over 200 grape varieties belonging to the Vitis vinifera species that have been used in wine production and as raisin and table grapes around the globe for many centuries.
 Their colors range from white, to yellow, to pink to near black.
 Muscat grapes and wines almost always have a pronounced sweet floral aroma.
 Who doesn’t love a chilled glass of refreshing sweet Moscato at the end of a long day?

 Though Moscatos typically rule the dessert menu, Blue Teal Moscato is pretty versatile, and can even handle teaming up with spicy barbeque.
 Buy here